jaredbiehler/aws-lambda-find-my-devices/README.md

 &#x1F534; *IMPORTANT* &#x1F534;

-The same username and password will need to be added to the environment variables of the Lambda under the same names as the JSON above.
-As well, a third value will need to be added `"icloud_model_display_name": "iPhone|Apple Watch"`.
+The same username and password will need to be added to the environment variables of the Lambda under the same names as the JSON above (`ICLOUD_USER` & `ICLOUD_PASSWORD`).
+As well, a third value will need to be added `"ICLOUD_MODEL_DISPLAY_NAME": "iPhone|Apple Watch"`.

 To find the `modelDisplayName` value for your devices, POST to https://fmipmobile.icloud.com/fmipservice/device/{user}/initClient with Authorization: Basic [base64 username:password] (if using Postman, make sure SSL certificate verification is turned off).
 Search for `modelDisplayName` in the result to find all devices associated to the account.
 Most likely they will just be simple like `iPhone`, `iPad` or `Apple Watch`.